Azure/autorest.go/packages/autorest.go/README.md

         description: When true, slice elements will not be pointer-to-type.
 The default is false.
       - key: head-as-boolean
         description: When true, HEAD requests will return a boolean value based on the HTTP status code.
 The default is false, but will be set to true if --azure-arm is true.
+      - key: generate-fakes
+        description: Enables generation of fake servers.
+The default value is set to the value of --azure-arm.
+      - key: inject-spans
+        description: Enables generation of spans for distributed tracing.
+The default value is set to the value of --azure-arm.
 ```